 NYC Marathon 2025 route: all the best places to watch this year’s race

 Want to cheer on your loved one in the biggest race of the year, the TCS New York City Marathon?
 The route is huge at 26.2 miles, so you need to plan on where you’ll watch them run.
 The 2025 NYC Marathon will take place on Sunday, November 2, starting at 8am.
 The entire city turns into a party to cheer on our the incredible runners.
 Below, find the full NYC Marathon route, its starting and stopping points and how to watch it live on TV.
 RECOMMENDED: Full guide to NYC Marathon 2025 Where does the NYC Marathon route start?
-The route typically begins on Staten Island and exits Staten Island via the Verrazzano-Narrows Bridge.
-It takes runners through Brooklyn and then into Queens before entering Manhattan.
+The route begins on Staten Island and exits Staten Island via the Verrazzano-Narrows Bridge.
+It takes runners through Brooklyn and then into Queens before entering Manhattan and The Bronx.
 Where does the NYC Marathon route end?
-After a trip up into the Bronx, runners head back down into Manhattan and enter Central Park, where they finish.
+After a trip up into The Bronx, runners head back down into Manhattan and enter Central Park, where they finish.
 You can see the full route map here.
-What does the route look like?
-Here's a preview of the course, courtesy of New York Road Runners.
 Where can I watch the race?
-You can watch runners finish from the East Side Grandstand Seating (you’ll need a ticket) or you can see them go by from the sidewalks at the following points: Fourth Avenue, Brooklyn (Miles 2-4): Catch runners as they exit the Verrazzano-Narrows Bridge and move along Fourth Avenue.
-Subway: R Fourth Avenue and Flatbush Avenue (Mile 8): Subway: B, D, N, Q, R, 2, 3, 4, 5 Williamsburg and Greenpoint, Brooklyn (Miles 10-13): Claim sidewalk space along streets li
+You can cheer on the runners across the five boroughs at the following spots: Fourth Avenue, Brooklyn (Miles 2-4): Catch runners as they exit the Verrazzano-Narrows Bridge and move along Fourth Avenue.
+Subway: R Fourth Avenue and Flatbush Avenue (Mile 8): Subway: B, D, N, Q, R, 2, 3, 4, 5 Williamsburg and Greenpoint, Brooklyn (Miles 10-13): Claim sidewalk space along streets lined with shops and restaurants and encourage runners as they head toward the Pulaski Bridge to cross into Queens.
+Subway: G, L, M, J Pulaski Bridge (Mile 13.1): The Pulaski B

 The scariest haunted houses in NYC